Mastering Microcontroller: Timers/ PWM/ CAN/ Low Power(MCU2)

 -

-– SLEEP mode and Voltage regulator settings to save current
+– SLEEP mode and Voltage regulator settings to save current10:22

 Current Measurement and datasheet comparison STOP Mode